In order to remain in good standing for continued membership, you must meet the following requirements:

 - Attend a CHS Honors Program orientation.

 - Participate in at least two honors seminars.

 - Complete one, 3 credit honors course outside your department.

 - Complete one, 3 credit honors course inside your department.

-- Non-honors courses can receive honors designation with the permission of the instruction and by completing an honors credit form.
+- Non-honors courses can receive honors designation with the permission of the instructor and by completing an honors credit form.

 - Develop an honors project and present at a poster presentation.